LenchenL/documentation/UniGuide/UniGuide.md

 In this walkthrough we will go through all the deployment process step by step.
 Before you start, please, prepare your environment for deployment.
 The tools and software you will need are listed in the next section

+>Note: It is strongly recommended to read the whole document before you start deploying to understand how the settings are interconnected and mutually dependent

 ## Prerequisites

 - The latest version of [Visual Studio 2017 Community](https://www.visualstudio.com/downloads/)